MattSeen/Love2d-examples/README.md

 Who Am I?
 =========

 In the not too distant past I made a desicion that I wanted to learn how to make a video game.
 I grew up being fasinated by them and made a commitment that I wanted to be a software programmer in Japan.
 The main reason for that was I knew Square Enix (I loved Final Fantasy on the PS1) were based in Japan and knew that's where I wanted to be.
 Fast forward many years and I never got the whole programming when I was young off the ground.
-Coming from the country side, going to school in a small town and not having any other friends who were into this stuff in the same way I never pursued it.
+Coming from the country side, going to school in a small town and not having any other friends who were into this stuff in the same way, I never pursued it.

 I went on to study engineering and find myself as a full time programmer.
-I've messed around with that young ambisen over the years but didn't really get anywhere with it.
+I've messed around with that young ambition over the years but didn't really get anywhere with it.
 Until recently.

 What is this?
 =============